 Pitch to TV Professionals.

-SERIAL EYES participants tap into multiple opportunities to pitch their projects to European TV professionals at the Berlinale, during the London workshop, at MIPTV in Cannes, and during the final SERIAL EYES Pitching Session in Berlin.
+SERIAL EYES participants tap into multiple opportunities to pitch their projects to European TV professionals at the Berlinale, during the London workshop, at Séries Mania in Lille, and during the final SERIAL EYES Pitching Session in Berlin.

 Build an International Network.

 - Applicants must be from the European Union, Iceland, Liechtenstein, Norway or Switzerland.

 - Applicants should have written or produced at least one drama or comedy series, ideally broadcast on a TV channel in their own country, and must be cognizant of the demands of the TV businesses.

 - Applicants should enter the programme with multiple ideas for original TV series that may be developed further over the course of instruction.

 - A high standard of spoken and written English is essential.